HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 ### Query all stations and stops within the station

-* Station is a location type, which contains stops
+* Station is a location, which contains stops
   * For example, a train station is a station and its platforms are stops

 1. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%20%0A%20%20stations%20%7B%0A%20%20%20%20gtfsId%0A%20%20%20%20name%0A%20%20%20%20lat%0A%20%20%20%20lon%0A%20%20%20%20stops%20%7B%0A%20%20%20%20%20%20gtfsId%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20code%0A%20%20%20%20%20%20platformCode%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.